seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 ## [7] Put It All Together

 When it all comes together, it looks something like this.
-Note that this follows the examples I’ve set forth throughout this article.
-Your solution may end up looking quite different, but I’ve commented throughout this function so you can follow and adjust as necessary.
+Note that this follows the examples I've set forth throughout this article.
+Your solution may end up looking quite different, but I've commented throughout this function so you can follow and adjust as necessary.

 ```js
 const sgMail = require("@sendgrid/mail")